-Finding: Seven 'types' of CLD activities were identified in the documents reviewed (we use the term 'type' to refer to these types, and 'model' to refer to agencies' approaches, which may include several types.
-Consequently, the proportions below do not total 100%).
-Many of the types are not, in themselves, consistent with the definition of CLD developed through this research project:
+Findings: Seven 'types' of CLD activities were identified in the documents reviewed (we use the term 'type' to refer to these types, and 'model' to refer to agencies' approaches, which may include several types).
+Many programs used multiple types (so the proportions below do not total 100%).
+Moreover, many of the types are not, in themselves, consistent with the definition of CLD developed through this research project: